HugoCapitan/java-lynda/Designg_Patterns_Foundations/Notes.md

 ## 5. *Open for extension, Closed to modification.*
 This is one of the most important principles in software development, it refers to current objects, they should be open for the implementation of new features, however that new implementation should not interfere with current code that already works.

+## 6. *Single responsibility*
+A class should only have one reason to change.
+Therefore the impact of change in the specifications won't be that hard.
+Seems like this one will lead to further flexibility and minimized maintainabilty efforts, however might also mean a lot of awful code.h

 # Design Patterns.